Lightning-AI/pytorch-lightning/docs/source/common/lightning_module.rst

          for out in validation_step_outputs:
              ...

-Here is the lightning validation pseudo-code for DP:
+Here is the Lightning validation pseudo-code for DP:

 .. code-block:: python